waterlinked/waterlinked.github.io/docs/dvl/gui/demo-gui.md

-A demo of the web GUI can be found [here](https://dvl.demo.waterlinked.com)
+# Demo site

+We maintain a [demo](https://dvl.demo.waterlinked.com) of the DVL's GUI, running on simulated data.